-Disruptive innovation is a term that describes how a new product or firm starting initially with simple applications or offerings moves up the market relentlessly, replacing established firms, alliances, or products.
+Disruptive innovation, also known as disruptive technologies, is a term that describes how a new product or firm starting initially with simple applications or offerings moves up the market relentlessly, replacing established firms, alliances, or products.
 Disruptive innovation alters the way existing companies do business and negatively impacts the companies that fail to adapt.

 The established companies do innovate; however, the innovation is directed towards their most sophisticated and demanding market segments.
-The companies earn the highest profits by charging high prices to such segments.
-However, it generates opportunities for disruptive innovation at the market bottom.
-Disruptive innovation makes the products or services, which were historically available to wealthy or skilled consumers only, accessible to a considerable number of people.
+The companies earn the highest profits by charging high prices in such segments.
+However, it provides opportunities for disruptive innovation aimed at the mass market.

-- Disruptive innovation makes a certain product or service available to a large population at the market bottom who were overlooked by the leading companies.
+Disruptive innovation makes a certain product or service available to the mass market, which was historically overlooked by the leading companies.